owietrich/css-positions/README.md

 An absolutely positioned element is taking out the normal flow and the other elements are displayed as it wasn't there.

+ > animations are faster on elements taken out the flow because they won't trigger repaint, relayout or reflow on sibling elements.

 ## fixed

 An element that has `fixed` as position's value i basically like an element absolutely positionned to the screen's viewport.
 It won't move when scrolled or resized.

+It is useful to create a floating element that stays in the same position.

 ## float